mongodb/mongo-python-driver/doc/installation.rst

 Installing a release candidate
 ------------------------------

-10gen may occasionally tag a release candidate for testing by the community before final release.
+MongoDB, Inc. may occasionally tag a release candidate for testing by the community before final release.
 These releases will not be uploaded to pypi but can be found on the
 `github tags page <https://github.com/mongodb/mongo-python-driver/tags>`_.
 They can be installed by passing the full URL for the tag to pip::